 1. Don’t Leave Everything on Standby Mode

-It may appear to be a nuisance when someone repeatedly turns things off at the plug, but did you know that gadgets may continue to drain energy even when they are not in use if they are left connected into a live socket?
+It may appear to be a nuisance when someone repeatedly turns things off at the plug, but being more eco-friendly at home includes reducing the energy drain that gadgets may have if they are left connected to a live socket.

 So, do the environment a favor and stop keeping stuff on standby.
 (According to the Solar Centre, the average home might save £30 per year by adopting this as well.)